top of page

 CANADIAN GRAY WOLF

-The hatred and extermination of gray wolves began when European settlers moved west in the 1800s.
-Native animals such as bison were eliminated and domestic animals like cows were introduced.
+The persecution and extermination of gray wolves began when European settlers moved west in the 1800s.
+Native animals such as bison were eradicated and domestic animals like cattle were introduced.
 With the wolves' natural prey now absent, livestock became their new food source, which spawned persecution and human-caused endangerment.
 The leading modern threat is poachers and trappers, especially in the three northern states where Canadian gray wolves are not federally protected (Idaho, Montana, and Wyoming).

 The Canadian gray wolf (Canis lupus irremotus) is a gray wolf subspecies, commonly called the 'Rocky Mountain wolf'.
 Canadian wolves come in various colors, ranging from gray, black, and white.
 Canadian wolves generally weigh 70 to 150 lbs and stand 2-3 feet tall (26-32 inches).
 The typical lifespan of a Canadian wolf in the wild is roughly 2-3 years.